GPU as a Service Market Future Development, Top Trends and Leading Players Analysis, 2026-2034

 End User Analysis

 The segmentation, based on end user includes, IT & telecom, BFSI, media and entertainment, gaming, automotive, healthcare, and other end user.
-The gaming segment accounted for largest share in 2024, driven by demand for high-performance computing to support game development, cloud-based gameplay and immersive user experiences.
+The gaming segment held the 15.7% share in 2025, driven by demand for high-performance computing to support game development, cloud-based gameplay and immersive user experiences.
 GPUaaS platforms are enabling real-time rendering, ray tracing and advanced visual effects across multiple devices, without the need for local GPU hardware.
 Cloud gaming becomes mainstream, developers and platforms rely on GPUaaS to deliver consistent performance and graphical fidelity.
 Also, the growing demand for scalable infrastructure during game launches and live events continues to strengthen the segment’s dominance.

 The healthcare segment is estimated to hold a significant market share in 2034, due to the increasing adoption in medical institutions and research centers for diagnostics, medical imaging and genomics.
 GPUaaS provides the computing power required to process complex datasets and run deep learning models for pattern recognition and disease detection.
 Cloud-based GPUs support collaborative research, real-time image rendering and data visualization in telemedicine and personalized treatment planning.
 GPUaaS is becoming essential for delivering faster insights and supporting innovation across clinical and research functions in the healthcare sector.